Duwaynef/MLM2PRO-BT-APP/README.md

 When you leave a round it will turn blue again until you start a new round.

-Selected club in GSPro does nothing for the app outside of labeling the club in the Shot Data section, and discovering when you are putting to enable the putting cam ( if enabled ).
+Selected club in the simulator software does nothing for the app outside of labeling the club in the Shot Data section, and discovering when you are putting to enable the putting cam ( if enabled ).

 ## CONFIGURATION
 On first load of the application a settings.json file is created in the same directory as the executable, it will prompt for the Web Api secret if it is not set.